 Robert has tried cases to juries, to administrative agencies, and arbitrators.
-He has also instituted anti-corruption policies and provided training in Europe, Canada, and Mexico, and has advised companies with projects in the Middle East, Asia and throughout Latin America.
+He has also represented large global companies in areas of import and export regulations, instituted Anti-Corruption policies and provided training in Europe, Canada, and Mexico, and has advised companies with projects in the Middle East, Asia and throughout Latin America.

 Representative Trial Matters

 - Cause No. 1923; Phillip Bales, Derek Dieringer, Wilbert Dieringer, Michael Hoch, CMH Farms, Inc., MH Farm Services, Inc., Whit Braden, Donald Braden, et al. v.
 Dow Agrosciences, LLC, Helena Chemical Company, Lauderdale Aerial Spraying, LLC, Kenneth Lauderdale, et al.; In the 112th Judicial District Court, Reagan County, Texas